 This course is designed to provide students with academic and professional support during their internship teaching assignment.
 The courses are offered in a seminar format consisting of reflective discussions that evolve around events in content classes, field experiences, supervised teaching, and collaboration between the candidates, university personnel, and the on-site support provider.
 Synchronous (live) meetings via technology will be required for this course.
 All students with an approved intern credential must successfully pass four terms of Internship Supervision and Support.
-In order to pass INT504 and be eligible for a preliminary teaching credential from the CTC students must receive a passing score on the EdTPA by the end of the term.
-Students who do not pass the EdTPA will be required to retake INT504 up to an additional four times.
+In order to pass INT504 and be eligible for a preliminary teaching credential from the CTC students must receive a passing score on the EdTPA and all other tests required by the end of the term.
+Students who do not pass the EdTPA or other required exams, will be required to retake INT504 until all preliminary credential requirements are met or the intern teaching credential is no longer valid.
 The CTC requires that all students working on an internship credential be supervised and enrolled with the university until they meet all requirements for a preliminary credential.
 CR/NC Grading.